· Updated 15 June 2026 MonsoonTravel Tips

-Wayanad in Monsoon 2026: What's Open, What to Skip & Packing Tips
+Wayanad Monsoon 2026: What's Open Now, What to Skip & Packing Tips

-Planning a Wayanad trip during monsoon (June–September 2026)?
-Complete guide to what's open, which treks close, waterfall season, packing checklist, leech safety, and the best monsoon-friendly attractions and stays.
+Wayanad monsoon season (June–September 2026) is here.
+Complete guide to what's open now, which treks are closed, waterfall season, packing checklist, leech safety, and the best monsoon-friendly attractions.

 Monsoon in Wayanad is polarising — some travellers avoid it, others say it’s the best time to visit.
-If you’re considering a trip between June and September 2026, here’s what you actually need to know (beyond “it rains a lot”).
+The 2026 monsoon has arrived, with the southwest monsoon hitting Kerala in early June.
+If you’re heading to Wayanad between now and September, here’s what you actually need to know (beyond “it rains a lot”).

 Why Monsoon Wayanad Is Worth It